Studio-17/Area/README.md

 ## :globe_with_meridians: Services :globe_with_meridians:

-Here is the list of the services that are implemented into Reaccoon:

-- GMail
-- GitHub
+See list of all services with actions and reactions [here](/backend/README.md) .

 ## :brain: Tech Stack :brain: